shadiakiki1986/zboota-server-nodejs/README.md

 sudo ln -s /usr/local/bin/aws /usr/bin/aws
 aws configure
 ```
- * DO NOT USE THIS BECAUSE IT's an old version that doesn't support lambda: `sudo apt-get install awscli`
+ * Do not use this because it's an old version that doesn't support lambda: `sudo apt-get install awscli`
  * Note if got "Unable to parse config file", check http://stackoverflow.com/a/26078371

 * Install this package''s requirements